In reversal decision Rockingham school board votes 4-3 to mandate masks

 Other parents said the move would prompt them to campaign for new candidates in upcoming school board races.

-Board members invited epidemiologist Dr. Zack Moore, a section chief for the N.C.
-Department of Health and Human Services, to speak via Zoom about the status of COVID-19 and risks to children in North Carolina to inform their vote.
+Board members invited epidemiologist Zack Moore, M.D., a section chief for the North Carolina Department of Health and Human Services, to speak via Zoom about the status of COVID-19 and risks to children in North Carolina to inform their vote.

-Moore explained that several school districts in North Carolina are already seeing "a big uptick in clusters'' of infection. "(There are) individual schools with 50 cases coming right out of the gate,'' Moore said.
+Moore explained that several school districts in North Carolina are already seeing “a big uptick in clusters’’ of infection. “(There are) individual schools with 50 cases coming right out of the gate,’’ said Moore, a pediatrician and infectious disease expert.

 And while the risk of severe COVID-19 infection among young people is much lower than in adults, “it does happen,’’ Moore said.
 “We’ve seen the rate of hospitalization of children going up rapidly for ages 5-17 ... going up very sharply.’’

-But opponents to the mask mandate who were guests at the board meeting overwhelmed the Harvard-educated doctor's voice, jeering and disputing his expertise, forcing the call to be cut short.
+But opponents to the mask mandate who were guests at the board meeting overwhelmed the Harvard-educated doctor’s voice, jeering “liar” and “sell-out’’ and disputing his expertise, forcing the call to be cut short.

 Board member Doug Isley asked fellow members on behalf of guests who disagreed with the physician, if the board could provide another speaker with a contrasting opinion not “weighted to one side.’’